pcnbj/easy-react-swiper/README.md

 ```
 This will allow the user to swipe left on the first page but not right.
 NOTE: The user cannot swipe out of bound regardless of whether the leftFunction or rightFunction returns true.

-- snapPoint: a prop that decides how far the user has to swipe to trigger a swipe.
-Example 0.5 would be 50% of the width.
+- snapPoint: a prop that decides how far the user has to swipe to trigger a swipe in pixels.
+Example 20 will swipe if the swipe length is greater or equal to 20px.
 - transitionDuration: a prop that controls the speed of the CSS swipe transition in seconds.

 # Functions